josefj1519/SafeDriverTest/README.md

 # SafeDriverTest
 Java GUI game
--high school senior year final project
--Use the mouse to turn the wheel and the gear to switch menus.
--goal is to avoid the trees
--file driver somewhat works
+High school senior year final project.
+Use the mouse to turn the wheel and the gear to switch menus.
+Goal is to avoid the trees.  the file driver somewhat works and the mouse sensitivty needs working.